Russia Cover Letter Writing Guide

 Under most circumstances, a cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.

-When applying for a job in Russia, you may use either Russian or other foreign language, depending on the company and your fluency.
+When applying for a work in Russia, you may use either Russian or other foreign language, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing the Russian language will put you at real disadvantage from the local job seekers.
 Some knowledge of the Russian is expected for most positions to cope with daily office life and life outside work.

-The Russia cover letter is the very first thing an employer and it is an integral part of your job application.
+The Russia cover letter is the very first thing an employer will read and it is an integral part of your job application.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.

 Often the Russia cover letter is more relevant to employers then the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Concentrate on your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than on your past achievements because recruiters and employers are interested primarily in the future of companies and organizations they represent.